Billie Hanks Jr.

 “During Rick’s time in California, he was influenced greatly by two people: Billie Hanks Jr. and W.A.
 Criswell.
 Meeting these two individuals would play a large role in determining the direction Rick Warren took, and would lay the groundwork for what would one day would become Saddleback Valley Community Church.” (pages 51 & 52)

 Billie Hanks Jr. actively ministers widely throughout the world and at West Texas Ranch for Christ.
-The “Operation Multiplication” Lead Church strategy and friendship based equipping process is now being taught for credit in Christian seminaries in North America, South America, and Western Europe.
+The “Becoming a Disciple-Maker” Lead Church strategy and friendship based equipping process is now being taught for credit in Christian seminaries in North America, South America, and Western Europe.
 Dr. Hanks has followed in Trotman’s steps and is teaching thousands of Great Commission minded pastors from forty denominations how to close their “back doors” and “equip church members” to grow and multiply spiritually.

 “Other seed fell on good soil.
 It came up, grew, and produced a crop,